yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

   >}}

 The texture cache has to handle several weird situations when dealing with rendering.
-One of the aspects of the process is `overlaps`, when different textures compete for the same video memory space.
+One aspect of the process is `overlaps`, when different textures compete for the same video memory space.
-A bug in the texture cache's logic was found when an overlap occurs over relatively big distances in GPU memory, an overflow could happen leading to a wrongly massive texture trying to be rendered causing VRAM to fill up instantly and leading yuzu to a crash.
+A bug in the texture cache's logic was found when an overlap occurs over relatively big distances in GPU memory.
+An overflow could happen leading to a wrongly massive texture trying to be rendered, causing VRAM to fill up instantly, and leading yuzu to a crash.
 This issue was common in `BRAVELY DEFAULT II`.
 Thanks to epicboy, [users no longer have to suffer this sudden crash](https://github.com/yuzu-emu/yuzu/pull/7659).